dangribbin/jQuery-Tag-This/README.md

 You can use Tag-This in two ways.

 1. Use it to allow a user to type input into a text field, which Tag-This will turn into a tag for them, or
-2. Use my API to programmatically create & remove tags
+2. Use the API to programmatically create & remove tags
  	- If you choose this option, you can pass your own 'id' and 'text' values to create the tag with.
 If you pass 'id', this value gets attached to the tag you're creating with it!
 You might choose this option if you want to associate tags with ID's you already have.
 See the demo page for an example.

 [See Usage]()